RajidiSahithi/Session_9/README.md

 Syntax : A.HorizontalFlip(p=0.5)
 Flip the input horizontally around the y-axis.
 Args:
-p (float): probability of applying the transform.
+p (float): the probability of applying the transform.
 Default: 0.5.
 Applied only to Training data
 </pre>
 ### ShiftScaleRotate :
 <pre>
 Syntax:
 A.ShiftScaleRotate (shift_limit=0.0625, scale_limit=0.1, rotate_limit=45, p=0.5)
-Randomly apply affine transforms: translate, scale and rotate the input.
+Randomly apply affine transforms: translate, scale, and rotate the input.

     Args:
         shift_limit ((float, float) or float): shift factor range for both height and width.
 If shift_limit is a single float value, the range will be (-shift_limit, shift_limit).
-Absolute values for lower and upper bounds should lie in range [0, 1].
+Absolute values for lower and upper bounds should lie in the range [0, 1].
 Default: (-0.0625, 0.0625). scale_limit ((float, float) or float): scaling factor range.
 If scale_limit is a single float value, the range will be (-scale_limit, scale_limit).
 Note that the scale_limit will be biased by 1.
             If scale_limit is a tuple, like (low, high), sampling will be done from the range (1 + low, 1 + high).
             Default: (-0.1, 0.1).
         rotate_limit ((int, int) or int): rotation range.
 If rotate_limit is a single int value, the range will be (-rotate_limit, rotate_limit).
-Default: (-45, 45). p(float): probability of applying the transform.
+Default: (-45, 45). p(float): the probability of applying the transform.
 Default: 0.5.

 Applied only to Training data
 </pre>